 In Class IV Physics, students are introduced to the fundamental concepts of physics as well as basic methods of scientific investigation.
 Many of the exercises and experiments are inquiry-based, which allows students to experience the physics phenomena first hand and learn to draw conclusions from data.
-Topics covered will include Newton’s Laws of Motion, momentum, energy, electricity and magnetism.
-These topics, taught in combination with fundamental science skills, will prepare Class IV students for higher level science courses.
-The double-period class meetings allow students to investigate topics in depth with guidance from the instructor, research a topic of interest to them, develop questions, and create an experiment to test their hypotheses.
-Students culminate their work in Class IV Physics by conducting an independent, self-designed experiment.
+Topics covered will include kinematics, Newton’s laws of motion, energy, electricity, and magnetism.
+These topics, taught in combination with fundamental science skills, will prepare Class IV students for higher-level science courses.
+Students culminate their work in Class IV Physics by conducting an independent, self designed experiment.
+Students investigate a topic in depth with guidance from the instructor, research a topic of interest to them, develop questions, and create an experiment to test their hypotheses.

-Class II or Class I, or permission of the department chair
+Classes I & II, or with permission of the department chair

-Designed to follow a course in chemistry, this accelerated course will explore molecular, cellular, organismal and ecological biology through an inquiry-teaching model.
-Broad themes in Biology (Honors) include ecology and energetics, cell structure and function, molecular biology, genetics and heredity.
-Students will explore the material through class discussions, review of scientific literature and work in the laboratory; they will practice critical thinking and writing as well as designing, conducting and analyzing experiments.
+Designed to follow a course in chemistry, this accelerated course will explore molecular, cellular, organismal, and ecological biology through an inquiry-teaching model.
+Broad themes in Biology (Honors) include biochemistry, ecology and energetics, cell structure and function, molecular biology, genetics, and heredity.
+Students will explore the material through class discussions, review of scientific literature, and work in the laboratory; they will practice critical thinking and writing as well as designing, conducting, and analyzing experiments.
 There is a substantial out-of-class lab component in Biology (Honors) that students will need to coordinate with their lab partner(s).
-(Prerequisite: A course in chemistry and permission of the department.)
+(Prerequisites: a course in chemistry and permission of the department chair.)

 Advanced Courses in Science

-To register for any of these courses, students must have completed laboratory courses in physics, chemistry and biology and have permission from Ms.Seplaki.
-Students may take Advanced Physics or Advanced Chemistry concurrently with Biology (Honors) with permission from Ms. Seplaki.
-If a student chooses to move out of Biology (Honors) for any reason, he or she will be required to drop the Advanced course being taken concurrently.
-All full-year courses at Milton Academy qualify as laboratory courses.
-If students have taken courses at other institutions, they should contact Ms. Seplaki, who will determine whether they can receive credit for that work.
-These classes are designed for our strongest science students, and students need to be academically qualified to keep up with the high level of work.
-All students in Advanced Courses in Science will be required to present at the end-of-year Science Symposium.
+To register for any of these courses, students must have completed laboratory courses in physics, chemistry, and biology and have permission from the department chair.
+Students may take Advanced Physics or Advanced Chemistry concurrently with Biology (Honors) with permission from the department chair.
+If a student chooses to move out of Biology (Honors) for any reason, they will be required to drop the advanced course being taken concurrently.
+All full-year science courses at Milton Academy qualify as laboratory courses.
+If students have taken courses at other institutions, they should contact the Registrar’s Office and the department chair, who will determine whether they can receive credit for that work.
+All students in Advanced Courses in Science will be required to present at our end-of-year Science Symposium.

-This course allows students to deepen their understanding of biological concepts and hone their laboratory technique, skills and writing.
+This course allows students to deepen their understanding of biological concepts and hone their laboratory technique, skills, and writing.
 Much of the work in class will integrate molecular biology techniques to elucidate principles studied.
-In the first semester students will study cell signaling and prokaryotic gene expression and synthetic biology extensively.
-In the second semester students will study evolutionary biology.
+In the first semester, students will study cell signaling and prokaryotic gene expression.
+In the second semester, students will study evolutionary biology.
 Studying evolution will allow students to integrate all areas of biology with understanding the process and outcome of evolution.
-Possible explorations include analysis and synthesis of synthetic DNA devices; assay of gene function in bacteria; analysis of mc1r sequence and mitochondrial DNA in the student’s genome; tissue regeneration in flatworms; sexual development of c-ferns, and behavior of c. elegans.
+Possible explorations include analysis and synthesis of synthetic DNA devices, assay of gene function in bacteria, analysis of mc1r sequence and mitochondrial DNA in the student’s genome, tissue regeneration in flatworms, sexual development of c-ferns, evolution of biofilms in bacteria,; genome sequencing, and behavior of c. elegans.
 Students will practice laboratory techniques necessary in the study of the organisms, and they will further their understanding of the concepts and protocols of molecular biology.
 Students should enjoy working in the lab and want to push themselves in studying biological sciences.
 We will use primary scientific articles as models of research and as a means of learning the material.

 The goal of this course is to provide students with the knowledge and skills to investigate chemistry as it relates to their own scientific interests.
-Students will be introduced to several pieces of advanced laboratory equipment and will more deeply study technology used in previous classes.
-Mini “DYO” labs are incorporated into the class every six to eight weeks to enable students to design and execute projects that apply the skills we have mastered to areas of personal interest in science.
-Topics of study include qualitative and quantitative analysis, kinetics, equilibrium, and electrochemistry, as well as more innovative fields such as nanotechnology, polymers, and molecular gastronomy.
-Assessment in this class is laboratory based and includes a wide range of reporting formats, as well as creative projects.
+Students will be introduced to advanced laboratory equipment and will more deeply study technology used in previous classes.
+Mini design-your-own labs are incorporated into the class every six to eight weeks to enable students to design and execute projects that apply the skills we have mastered to areas of personal interest in science.
+Topics of study include kinetics, equilibrium, acids and bases, and electrochemistry.
+Assessment in this class comprises problem sets and laboratory work.
+It includes a wide range of reporting formats as well as creative projects.
 A successful student must be able to work well independently and in close partnerships; demonstrate a strong commitment to safe lab work; and be willing to take intellectual risks in pursuit of creative research.